MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/submission-checklist.md

 1. Activate the workflow using the toggle.
 1. Look at products already uploaded on platform A, by selecting **products** tab.

 Wait for automatic sync.
-After 15 minutes check your platform B to find the products.
+After 15 minutes, check your platform B to find the products.

 #### Workflow #2: Copy orders from platform B to platform A

 This workflow requires platform A and platform B to work.
 It copies new orders from platform A to platform B connected.
-Please note you must activate Workflow 1 to activate this Workflow.
+Note that you must activate Workflow 1 to activate this Workflow.

 Steps for workflow #2: (Provide screen shots)